threefoldtecharchive/jumpscaleX_core/docs/packages/package_file.md

 what will the package loader in 3bot automatically do?

 - every time a threebot starts it will walk over all known packages and start them
+- it will add wiki, actors, models, chatflows, wiki all automatically
+     - **DO NOT CODE THIS AGAIN ON PACKAGE LEVEL**

 ## properties available in the package object